 Posted by Robert Half Finance & Accounting on Friday, September 9, 2016 - 06:30 | Follow me

-If you're interested in managing an organization's daily financial operations, you might want to look at the controller jobs out there.
+If you're interested in managing an organization's daily financial operations, you might want to look at the position of financial controller.
+If the demand for these roles isn't convincing, perhaps the controller salaries will be.

 Companies are looking for experienced accountants with strong interpersonal skills and an interest in “controlling” access to corporate funds.
 If that's you, consider the expectations, required skills and salary range of a controller, which, in some cases, is equivalent to the CFO.

-This financial executive position is one of the hot positions listed in Robert Half's latest Salary Guide, and as the guide shows, those who land controller jobs are expected to be well compensated in the coming year for their expertise.
+This financial executive position is one of the hot positions listed in Robert Half's latest Salary Guide, and as the guide shows, controller salaries are going up in 2017, with an average increase of 4.0 to 4.3 percent from last year, indicating a strong hiring market.

 Salary benchmarks for controller jobs